appscot/sails-orientdb/README.md

   }
 }
 ```
-In this example the join table name **driver_taxis__taxi_drivers** get converted to **drives**.
+In this example the join table name **driver_taxis__taxi_drivers** gets converted to **drives**.
 Complete example of the fixture can be found [here](https://github.com/appscot/waterline-orientdb/tree/master/test/integration-orientdb/fixtures/manyToMany.driverHack.fixture.js).

 #### Many-to-Many Through Associations
 In a [Many-to-Many Through Association](https://github.com/balderdashy/waterline-docs/blob/master/associations.md#many-to-many-through-associations) ([more info](https://github.com/balderdashy/waterline/issues/705#issuecomment-60945411)) the join table is represented in OrientDB by Edges.
 Waterline-orientdb automatically creates the edges whenever an association is created.
 The Edge is named after the property tableName (or identity in case tableName is missing).